 There is also a truly unique collection of art by the above mentioned artists (Picasso et al) inside the walls of the Colombe d’Or hotel.
 After the First World War these very artists paid for their food and lodgings here with paintings which still hang on the walls throughout the hotel today.
 Unfortunately you can’t just wander in and look, you have to be a client of either the hotel or restaurant, fair enough really.
 For art lovers and art history buffs I suggest splashing out on lunch at the Colombe d’Or at least once to gain access to this amazing collection.
 I have been and it’s absolutely worth the price, but that’s another story for another day.

 While St Paul is most well-known for art surprisingly it still has two tiny working vineyards hidden away below the ramparts amongst residential land.
 I say surprisingly because the land around St Paul is fairly heavily built up, in the nicest of ways with luxury villas, swimming pools and boutique hotels, and there’s barely a metre to spare.
 On my recent walk the spring vines looked gorgeous, bathed in golden light from the setting sun.
-If you want to know more about the wine from St Paul pop over to local wine expert Chrissie’s blog The Riviera Grapevine.

 I think that’s enough words, I’ll leave you with some photos which speak for themselves.
 Bonne balade!